SOCCER-Project-DEP/vulnman-ansible/README.md

 # Vulnerability Management (VulnMan) - Ansible

-This repository contains Ansible playbooks and roles to automate deploy of [vulman-nuclei-orchestrator](https://github.com/SOCCER-Project-DEP/vulnman-nuclei-orchestrator) and [vulman-domain-discovery](https://github.com/SOCCER-Project-DEP/vulnman-domain-discovery).
+This repository contains Ansible playbooks,roles and docker compose files to automate deploy of [vulman-nuclei-orchestrator](https://github.com/SOCCER-Project-DEP/vulnman-nuclei-orchestrator) and [vulman-domain-discovery](https://github.com/SOCCER-Project-DEP/vulnman-domain-discovery).

 ## How it works